facebookresearch/esm/README.md

 [![atlas](https://user-images.githubusercontent.com/3605224/199301187-a9e38b3f-71a7-44be-94f4-db0d66143c53.png)](https://esmatlas.com)

-***Update March 2023:*** ESM Atlas was updated to `v2023_02`, simultaneous with the MGnify 2023_02 release in collaboration with EBI.
+***Update March 2023:*** ESM Atlas was updated to `v2023_02` bringing the number of predicted protein structures from 617 million to a total of 772 million.
+This update was simultaneous with the MGnify 2023_02 release in collaboration with EBI.
 We also release pre-computed ESM2 embeddings for the whole Atlas.

 This repository contains code and pre-trained weights for **Transformer protein language models** from the Meta Fundamental AI Research Protein Team (FAIR), including our state-of-the-art [**ESM-2** and **ESMFold**](#esmfold), as well as [**MSA Transformer**](https://www.biorxiv.org/content/10.1101/2021.02.12.430858v1), [**ESM-1v**](#zs_variant) for predicting variant effects and [**ESM-IF1**](#invf) for inverse folding.
-Transformer protein language models were introduced in the preprint of the paper ["Biological structure and function emerge from scaling unsupervised learning to 250 million protein sequences" (Rives et al., 2019)](https://doi.org/10.1101/622803).
+Transformer protein language models were introduced in the [2019 preprint](https://doi.org/10.1101/622803) of the paper ["Biological structure and function emerge from scaling unsupervised learning to 250 million protein sequences"](https://doi.org/10.1073/pnas.2016239118).
 ESM-2 outperforms all tested single-sequence protein language models across a range of structure prediction tasks.
 ESMFold harnesses the ESM-2 language model to generate accurate structure predictions end to end directly from the sequence of a protein.